HenrikBengtsson/matrixStats/revdep/problems.md

     checkRd: (5) VanillaICE.Rd:0-7: Must have a \description
     ```

-*   checking running R code from vignettes ...
-    ```
-      ‘VanillaICE.Rnw’ using ‘UTF-8’...
-OK
-      ‘crlmmDownstream.Rnw’ using ‘UTF-8’... failed
-     WARNING
-    Errors in running code in vignettes:
-    when running code in ‘crlmmDownstream.Rnw’
-      ...
-    > data(cnSetExample, package = "crlmm")

-    > se <- as(cnSetExample, "SnpArrayExperiment")
-    Warning: executing %dopar% sequentially: no parallel backend registered

-    > library(ArrayTV)

-      When sourcing ‘crlmmDownstream.R’:
-    Error: there is no package called ‘ArrayTV’ Execution halted
-    ```

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘ArrayTV’

     Packages which this enhances but not available for checking:
       'doMC', 'doMPI', 'doSNOW', 'doParallel', 'doRedis'
     ```